aut0maticjack/lazyweb/Boot-to-DOSBox.md

         wireless-power off
     iface default inet dhcp

-Reboot.
+Reboot:

+    sudo reboot

 ## Setup SSH

-The next steps are easier if you can remote in and copy-paste from this page.
+The next steps are easier if you can remote in and copy-paste from this page, so we'll setup SSH remote console for that.

-You'll also use this to copy games onto the LiveUSB system.
+You'll also use SSH to copy games onto the LiveUSB system, so do this anyway.

 The default login name is `ubuntu` with a blank password.